CraboJado/Liting_QIU_Groupomania/readme.md

 * Logout.

 ## How to start the projet:
-1. clone project to your local machine on main branch<br>
-run git clone in gitbash or commande line
+1. clone project to your local machine on main branch run git clone in gitbash or commande line

 2. configuration at Backend: